 According to Business Insider, 82% of businesses fail due to cash flow problems.
-A cash flow shortage happens when more money is flowing out of a business than is flowing in to the business.
-That means, during a cash flow shortage, you might not have enough money cover payroll or other operating expenses.
+A cash flow shortage happens when more money is flowing out of a business than is flowing into the business.
+That means, during a cash flow shortage, you might not have enough money to cover payroll or other operating expenses.

 When business leaders have no strategy or plan in place for handling a cash flow shortage, a cash flow crisis occurs.
 In the event of a cash flow crisis, you need to be ready to take action to save your business from an untimely demise.